koyuspace/fossil/README.md

 ```

 To build and install Fossil, run the `install.sh` script, which will automatically setup
-the build folder, run ninja, and put the output in the projects root
+the build folder, run ninja, put the output in the projects root
 directory, copy the files for Fossil to your system and registers the protocol handler.
 You should then find a new entry in your application launcher.

 ![](https://cdn.discordapp.com/attachments/766326715244740618/824233938049695774/unknown.png)